DECLARE-Project/palladio-headless/README.md

 The `de.fabiankeller.palladio.RunLQNS` class offers a main method that reads the `config.properties` file and invokes the PCM2LQN solver.

 The actual output of the tool will appear upon successful completion in your defined `Output_Path`.

+## ToDo

+- Design a nice API to call LQNS.
+Currently the project only provides a `main(...)` method within `de.fabiankeller.palladio.RunLQNS`.
+- Extract LQNS results.
+Ideally, results are mapped to the PCM model.
+Maybe this is already part of Palladio?

+## Wiki

+For more information [check out the wiki](https://github.com/SQuAT-Team/palladio-lqns-headless/wiki) of this project.
+It contains behind the scenes information how the headless approach works.